Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 The main goal of the exam is to show the understanding of the different technologies learned in class.
 The given exam task was to create a quizgame without the use of a real database, but only an inmemory  i.e a Map.

-At the moment this project includes routing with some communication between client and server through sockets and some Restfull API.
-Although the missing parts is under developement.

 Extra: The project includes a Dockerfile for the application to create a containerized image for it to be used in an infrastructure services such as e.g Container registries or Kubernetes for cloud deployments in Azure or AWS.